twobin/react-lazyload/README.md

 ### debounce/throttle

-Type: Bool / Number Default: true
+Type: Bool / Number Default: undefined

 Lazyload will try to use [passive event](https://github.com/WICG/EventListenerOptions/blob/gh-pages/explainer.md) by default to improve scroll/resize event handler's performance.
 If you prefer control this behaviour by yourself, you can set `debounce` or `throttle` to enable built in delay feature.